cakephp/docs/en/core-libraries/helpers/form.rst

 of options:

 * ``monthNames`` If false, 2 digit numbers will be used instead of text.
-  If a array, the given array will be used.
+  If an array, the given array will be used.
 * ``minYear`` The lowest year to use in the year select
 * ``maxYear`` The maximum year to use in the year select
 * ``interval`` The interval for the minutes select.
 Defaults to 1